gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 Above their heads and all along the corridor, the lights flickered and came to life.

-Maddy helped Dockety scrape its way out of the hole.
-The bot got back to its feet.
+Maddy helped Dockety back to its feet.
 Its lenses rotated rapidly.
 "Thank you," it said.

 "Sure,"
 Maddy panted.
 She looked up at the lights and then at her sister.
-"That's the second time you've done that."
+"Good job."

-"I didn't mean to,"
+"I didn't mean to do it,"
 Sindy said defensively.

 "No, no, it's aright."
-Maddy got to her feet and gave her sister a hug.
+Maddy gave her sister a quick hug.
-"It's aright,"
-she repeated.
-"You keep doing it."
+"I meant it.
+You're doing a good job."

+And that was when a crackly voice said,
+"Well,
+since you're *here*,
-And that was when a crackly voice said through speakers, "Well, since you're here, you might as well come and say hello."
+you might as well come and say *hello*."

 </section>